Ipasky/elk-suricata-apache-raspberrypi5/README.md

 ![](https://github.com/Ipasky/elk-suricata-apache-raspberrypi5/blob/main/img/12.jpg)

-## Custom Dashboard
+## My Dashboard
-Now your free to explore all the diferent panels, data logs, and many functionalities that Elastic bring to you.
-I configure my own panel to track all the data from both services:
+Now your free to explore all the diferent panels, data logs, and many other functionalities that Elastic bring to you.
+I'm glad to share my own panel configuration that I use to track all the data from both services.
+I'm sure that I will change some panels as I discover new functionalities:

 ![](https://github.com/Ipasky/elk-suricata-apache-raspberrypi5/blob/main/img/13.jpg)